Aembit/terraform-provider-aembit/docs/resources/trust_provider.md

 Optional:

 - `sku` (String) Specific SKU for the Virtual Machine image.
+- `skus` (Set of String) The set of accepted Azure SKUs which are hosting the Client Workloads.
+Used only for cases where multiple Azure SKUs can be matched.
 - `subscription_id` (String) Azure subscription for the Virtual Machine.
+- `subscription_ids` (Set of String) The set of accepted Azure Subscription IDs which are hosting the Client Workloads.
+Used only for cases where multiple Azure Subscription IDs can be matched.
 - `vm_id` (String) Unique identifier for the Virtual Machine.
+- `vm_ids` (Set of String) The set of accepted Azure VM IDs which are hosting the Client Workloads.
+Used only for cases where multiple Azure VM IDs can be matched.

 <a id="nestedatt--gcp_identity"></a>